ritika-chaudhary-21/Quant-trading/README.md

 with XGBoost providing the strongest improvement in trade quality.
 The framework is modular and extendable to other assets and models.

----

-## Disclaimer
-This project is for educational and research purposes only.
-It does not constitute financial advice.